 This is a Specialised Honours BASc (Bachelor of Applied Science) degree in which students must select courses that focus on software and hardware engineering.
-This includes, for example, courses in digital logic, embedded systems, signals and systems, and computer networks that are required in Computer Engineering but optional for students in other degree programs.
-The BASc moreover contains a substantial core of engineering design courses that are only open to students in an Engineering program.
+For example, courses in digital logic, embedded systems, signals and systems, and computer networks are required in Computer Engineering but are optional for students in other degree programs.
+Moreover, the BASc degree contains a substantial core of engineering design courses that are only open to students in an Engineering program.